AI Music Tools in 2026: Create Songs Without a Studio

 • How to use it: Just type a prompt like "A high-energy EDM track about working late on a Friday."
 Suno will automatically invent the lyrics, sing them, and produce the instrumental.

-• Tip: Use the "Custom Mode" to paste in your own written poetry or lyrics to ensure the AI sings exactly what you want.
+• Tip: Use the "Custom Mode" to paste in your own written poetry or lyrics to ensure the AI sings essentially what you want.

 • Cost: Free daily credits available; paid tiers grant you commercial copyright ownership.